sveltejs/gl/README.md

 * WebVR (this would require Svelte to be able to use the VR display's `requestAnimationFrame` instead of the default one, since the refresh rate on VR devices can be 90 or 120fps)
 * Interactivity (i.e. raycasting)
 * Physics
+* Interleaving DOM and GL content (i.e. part of the scene renders behind the DOM, some in front)
 * What's the analog of server-side rendering for a GL scene — precomputing high fidelity global illumination maps etc?